TheoThePerson/GnomeLama/README.md

 ## Features In Progress

-- Running commands (to install do updates etc)
+- Running commands (to install applications, do updates, figgure out issues, etc)
 - Putting it on the gnome extension page (after getting basic functionality)

 ## Installation